 While a spinal cord injury can cause a variety of secondary effects such as paralysis, limited mobility, and spasticity, there are many ways to improve function.
 To rebuild strength and restore movement in the upper body, survivors must engage in upper extremity exercises for spinal cord injury.

-Exercise in general has many benefits such as promoting blood flow and stimulating the brain to activate neuroplasticity, which is necessary to improve function.
+Exercise in general has many benefits such as developing strength, endurance, promoting blood flow, and stimulating the brain to activate neuroplasticity, which is necessary to improve function.
 High-repetition of exercises, especially, are essential to strengthen the neural pathways for all functions.

 The more you practice consistently, the more you engage your muscles, and the more familiar the nervous system becomes with the movements.
 Remember to start with exercises based on your ability level and work your way up to more complex exercises.

 We hope these upper extremity exercises for spinal cord injury encourage you to stay engaged in the rehabilitation process and maximize recovery.